 Beth joined Mercy Corps in 2012 as Chief Financial Officer.
 In this role, she was responsible for providing leadership, direction and management of the global finance functions of the organization, including accounting, international finance, budget, treasury, internal audit, compliance and procurement.
 As a member of the Executive Team, she also provided strategic recommendations to the CEO and the Board of Directors.

 Beth has served on the boards of Mercy Corps’ social investment vehicles, including Mercy Corps Ventures, the impact investing arm of Mercy Corps, and 3 microfinance banks established by Mercy Corps in Bosnia, Kosovo and Indonesia.
 At both Mercy Corps and in her prior work she has served on the boards of employee pension funds and retirement plans, including the Mercy Corps 403b plan.
 She was appointed in 2018 to represent the NGO sector on the steering body of the InsuResilience Global Partnership, an international organization with the goal of scaling financing to assist poor and vulnerable people affected by climate change, and on the boards of local nonprofit organizations.

-Before taking her role with Mercy Corps, Beth served as CFO of the Portland-area public transit agency and, prior to that, was an investment banker on Wall Street for many years, focusing on financing large U.S. infrastructure projects like water, power and transportation.
-She has a bachelor’s degree in economics and public policy from Duke University, and a master’s in public policy from Harvard Kennedy School.
+Before taking her role with Mercy Corps, Beth served as CFO of the $1 billion Portland-area public transit agency.
+Prior to this, she was an investment banker at Goldman Sachs, Morgan Stanley and other firms for over 20 years.
+While on Wall Street she served as the lead banker for large water, power and transportation infrastructure projects.
+She has a bachelor’s degree in economics and public policy from Duke University, and a master’s in public policy from the Harvard Kennedy School.